 These cautious habits need to be deeply ingrained, and automatic.
 You can help with safety awareness for yourself and your family.

 Learn a bit about sun cancer with this link https://www.inthesunfilm.com/sun-safety-101/

 Awareness of skin sensitivity is common sense.

-- Medium – usually a bit more color in the skin, and often with freckles as well.
-The hair color is usually a bit darker into the darker blonde and browns to black hair colors.
+Medium – usually a bit more color in the skin, and often with freckles as well.
+The hair color is usually a bit darker into the darker blonde and brown to black hair colors.
 Eye color will usually be a bit darker or deeper.

-- Of course, there are many combinations of skin tone, hair, and eye color.
-With the millions of people on our earth, variations will occur.
+Of course, there are many combinations of skin tone, hair, and eye color.
+With the 8 billion of people on our earth, variations will occur.

 - Your Sun sensitivity should be taken into account.
 Do you or one of your children get a measles-like rash when in the sun?
 Does one of your kids seem to turn redder quicker than the others?

 Please stay super aware of the sun’s dangers for your family.
 You are the only protection your children have.
 You are the one who can help them learn to stay safe, even when you aren’t there.

 Help your family realize the importance of wide-brimmed sun hats and sunglasses.
 Then they need to know about sun blocking shirts as well as sunscreen.

 They need to be aware of too much sun when they are taking antihistamines or other drugs for allergies.
 Do you take anti-inflammatories?
 Are you careful to make sure you and all the members of your family drink enough fluids?